davpat108/CITADELS_self_play/README.md

 ---

 For the last part I compared the two different method from before, so the index 0 agent used the model, had 200 iterations to calculate a gametree, and the models node value predictions where used at depth 10.
-For the index 1 agent used MCCFR with no model, but having 2000 iterations to calculate a gametree, the rest of the agent where random
+For the index 1 agent used MCCFR with no model, but having 2000 iterations to calculate a gametree, the rest of the agents where random

 ![Results](images/200_vs_2000_step.png)